daniloribeiro00/iregister-mobile/README.md

 # iRegister
- Simples register form and list built with React Native.
+ Simples register form and list built with React Native and Expo.